Thompson Sampling via Fine-Tuning of LLMs: Related Work

 \section{Related Work}

 As a remedy for the intractable maximization of acquisition functions over combinatorially large discrete domains, \citeauthor{bal2024optimistic} \citeyearpar{bal2024optimistic} assume a factorization into the cartesian product of much smaller domains.
 They then identify local maxima as configurations where changing any of the factors individually decreases the acquisition function, and query the black-box function with the highest scoring game equilibrium.
-In contrast to \gptsft{}, the domain must be structured to admit a factorization into cartesian products, and their optimization strategy does not consider the strong priors available from pretrained large language models.
+In contrast to \gptsft{}, the domain must be structured to admit a factorization into cartesian products, and their optimization strategy does not leverage priors from LLMs.

 In a similar vein, \citeauthor{swersky2020amortized} \citeyearpar{swersky2020amortized} propose maximization of acquisition functions over discrete spaces through local mutations of a candidate solution.
 To conduct directed mutations, they learn a policy.
 In contrast to \gptsft{}, their policy must be repeatedly applied to maximize the acquisition function, which quickly becomes expensive by itself, and shares similar limitations to \citeauthor{bal2024optimistic} \citeyearpar{bal2024optimistic}, such as the need for structured domains and lack of integration with pre-trained models.